It Ain't Half Hot Mum: Criticisms of racism and homophobia

 Perry told an interviewer from Radio Times in 2014 about this rejection: "You might as well be in Stalin's Russia.
 You don't want to upset anyone".
-Jeffries asked Perry about the exchanges between the Battery Sergeant Major and the troupe which went "You're a load of poofs!
+Jeffries asked Perry about the exchanges between the Battery Sergeant Major and the troupe, which went "You're a load of poofs!
 What are you?", followed by the standard response "We're a load of poofs!".
 Perry commented: "People complain that the language was homophobic, and it was, but it was exactly how people spoke."
-He referred to the behaviour of his own Sergeant Major in the concert party in India, who told them: "'No man who puts on make-up and ponces about on a stage is normal - what are you?'
+He referred to the behaviour of his own Sergeant Major in the concert party in India, who told them: "'No man who puts on make-up and ponces about on a stage is normal – what are you?'
 'We're a bunch of poofs!' we'd reply".

 Of the depiction of the Melvyn Hayes character 'Gloria' Beaumont, Croft told interviewer Simon Morgan-Russell that the character "never expressed any interest in other males" and, in fact, "was a transvestite, not a homosexual".

 The series' overall tone of sympathy towards imperialism is believed to be at least partly responsible for it being no longer repeated on British television in later years, along with, according to Darren Lee writing for the British Film Institute's Screenonline website, a belief that it contains "national stereotyping and occasionally patronising humour", or in the words of Stuart Jeffries in 2015, it contained "obliging underlings sporting cheerful grins that, even when I was a boy, made me cringe."
 A. A. Gill wrote in The Sunday Times in 2013, "Rather than being satirical, or dramatic, or even a parable, it relied solely on English prejudice and nostalgia".
 According to Mark Duguid, again for Screenonline, it suffers "from its narrow stereotypes of its handful of Indian supporting characters as alternately servile, foolish, lazy or devious".
 Neil Clark, in a 2005 article for The Times, said the series "delightfully lampooned the attitudes of the British in India".
-Its perceived flaws have not stopped it appearing in several retrospectives.
+Its criticisms have not stopped it appearing in retrospectives.

 Concerning the issues with It Ain't Half Hot Mum, Alex Massie wrote in January 2019, shortly after the death of Windsor Davies, that "even when judged by modern standards" the series is a "relatively minor offender when compared with programmes" such as Mind Your Language, Love Thy Neighbour and Curry and Chips.

 On 16 June 2023, the series began repeats on That's TV.
 The intention was to screen all episodes of the series (including those retrieved from off-air recordings) in their complete broadcast form, without editing any potentially offensive material.